All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 FDA approval for weight loss November 2023 June 2021

 One significant advantage semaglutide currently holds is cardiovascular outcome data.
 The SELECT trial demonstrated that semaglutide reduces major adverse cardiovascular events (heart attack, stroke, cardiovascular death) by 20% in patients with obesity and established cardiovascular disease.
 Tirzepatide's cardiovascular outcome trial (SURPASS-CVOT) is still underway.
-Early signals are promising, but definitive data is not yet available.
+Early signals are promising, but definitive data isn't yet available.

 When to Choose Semaglutide Over Tirzepatide